brock8503/spf13-vim/README.markdown

 Thank you Steve Francia for taking our vim configurations to the next level.

-It’s been a long time since your distro has seen any enhancements.
+It’s been a long time since this distro has seen any enhancements.

-I hope you don’t mind me resurrecting it from the dead to make Vim 8.* amazing for newcomers.
+I am resurrecting it from the dead to make Vim 8.* amazing for newcomers.

-You had so many great things here and it would be a same to see atrophy.
+This distro had so many great things and it would be a shame to see it all atrophy.

 spf13-vim was a distribution of vim plugins and resources for Vim, Gvim and [MacVim].